-A good color story typically includes 3 colors through furniture, pillows, rugs, art and accessories.
+A good color story typically includes three colors through furniture, pillows, rugs, art and accessories.
 Limit your purchases to those colors and play with pattern and texture.

-Of course you can use more (I never go beyond 5), but you’ll find the best results for amateur decorators (like myself) by limiting to three.
+Of course you can use more (I never go beyond five), but you’ll find the best results for amateur decorators (like myself) by limiting to three.
 Our spa bath is a great example of this!

 Blend Old and New